rebeca-lamas/machine-learning-project/README.md

 # Machine Learning Project
 This project use machine learning to predict the box office success of movies.
+A more detailed analysis of our project can be found [here](https://rebeca-lamas.github.io/machine-learning-project/index.html).

 ## Driving Questions
 1. Can machine learning predict the box office for a movie being released next year?
 (Multiple linear regression)